 In HMRC’s guidance it is made clear that “the people making the decision should be trained, suitably qualified and understand the rules”.
 They will also need to consider all the facts and speak with both internal and external partners and most importantly, the contractors.

 Here at Proclinical we offer a service that will help you demonstrate the use “reasonable care” by correlating all the available data into a pack.
 Our expertise in interviewing, auditing employment agreements, the understanding of the working practices of both parties with the knowledge around the proposed legislation will provide extremely advantageous.
 We are able to utilise our specialist skills and expertise in advising both businesses and individuals in relation to the new rules and the steps they need to be taking.
-To book a free one-hour scoping call please email our team at IR35@proclinical.com.
+To find out more please email our team at IR35@proclinical.com.